What Are The 9 Best Performance Upgrades For My MINI Cooper?

 This article will cover:

-Whether you are looking for improved street performance or better lap times on the track, all of the upgrades discussed below will contribute to both.
-Mini Cooper Performance Parts can be categorized in four main areas:
+Whether you are looking for increased horsepower, improved street performance or better lap times on the track, all of the upgrades discussed below will contribute to both.

-If your Mini is under factory warranty, always check with your Mini Service Advisor on the impact of the upgrades to the factory warranty.
+If your MINI is under factory warranty, always check with your MINI Cooper Service Advisor on the impact of the upgrades to the factory warranty.
 Warranty coverage 'may' vary from one dealer to the next.

 Engine upgrades may fall under the scrutiny of emissions laws, especially in states like California where some engine upgrades require a CARB (California Air Resources Board) approval sticker.
 If you are in California or any state that adopted California emissions standards, you should check to make sure your upgrades will pass emissions testing BEFORE you make your purchase.
 Unfortunately, something that is legal today may not be legal next year and we have no way to predict future changes to the laws.
 Always check your current local regulations on compliance for street use BEFORE you make your purchase.
 We always recommend you keep your factory original parts, just in case...